Opinion | The West and Ukraine must get on the same page in Munich

 “I can’t think of a more consequential time to be in Munich,” said Sen. Lindsey O. Graham (R-S.C.), who is leading one of the congressional delegations along with Sen. Sheldon Whitehouse (D-R.I.).
 “I’m a great cheerleader for the North Atlantic alliance, but it’s going to have to be more than just talking about our values.
 We have to act.”

-The Biden administration insists that it is leading a unified front on Ukraine.
+The Biden administration insists it is leading a unified front on Ukraine.
 The U.S. delegation will be led by Vice President Harris (who will be going through something like a diplomatic trial by fire) and Secretary of State Antony Blinken.
 Blinken spoke at the U.N.
 Security Council Thursday and warned that a Russian invasion of Ukraine could begin within “several days” and would likely target Kyiv.
 The Biden administration doesn’t concede that the alliance is having internal difficulties.

 “The reality is we think that the West is more united and NATO is stronger than they have been in decades,” a senior administration official said Wednesday, in a preview of Harris’s trip.
 “The vice president will underscore how that unity is a source of strength that will allow us to respond swiftly and severely to any further Russian aggression.”